JanssenProject/home/development.md

   ```
   Here, `test.local.jans.io` can be any name of your choice.
 We will refer to
 `test.local.jans.io` as our host name for rest of this guide.
-- Initialize Jetty with modules:
+- Before we start, we need to initialize few Jetty modules as shown below:

   `cd $JETTY_BASE`